terminal-overflow/personal-assistant/README.md

 Personal assistant will output initialising... and then wait for your command to be entered indefinitely.

 ### Wake word
 The default wake word is 'computer'.
-To change the wake word, say/type 'change wake word' and then say/type your new **one word** wake word.
-To change back to default, say/type 'reset wake word'.
+To change the wake word, input 'change wake word' and then input your new **one word** wake word.
+To change back to default, input 'reset wake word'.

 ---
 ## Voice Mode
 If just the wake word is heard, personal assistant will play a welcoming tone and wait for your command for around 5 seconds.
 If no sound is heard, personal assistant will disregard.

 ## Text Mode
 All the inputs will need to be typed in your terminal/IDE, however, the wake word does not need to be typed.
-Most of the outputs will be text.

 ---
 ## Functions